eriche2016/code_pool_for_for_my_own_use/mis_Phd/configuration_of_my_vim/README.md

 ###Installing command###
 * STEP 1: download .vimrc and vim folder to your home directory home/user_name
-* STEP 2: rename vim/ to be .vim
+* STEP 2: rename vim/ to be .vim/
 * open your terminal agiain and see the difference